Engineering Rank/Select Data Structures for Large-Alphabet Strings: Application 3: Full-Text Search on large-Alphabet Highly-Repetitive Collections

+\item $\texttt{LA}$: The \emph{learned approach} by Boffa et al.~\cite{BFVtalg22}, using parameters 1, 2, 3, 6, 10, 15, and 18.
+The version $\texttt{LA-OPT}$ \cite{BFVtalg22} corresponds to parameter 1 (which is the one using the least space, as well as the fastest). \end{itemize} Additionally, we include the basic compressed approaches from the \texttt{sdsl}, namely $\texttt{sd\_vector<>}$ \cite{OSalenex07}, which we call $\mathtt{SD}$ in our plots, and $\texttt{rrr\_vector<>}$ \cite{RRRtalg07} (using blocks of size 15, 31, 63, and 127), which we call $\mathtt{RRR}$.

-\paragraph{$\mathtt{RLE\_VECTOR}$} The approach tested by Boffa et al.~\cite{BFVtalg22}, which implements scheme \texttt{OZ} yet using VNibble compression \cite{AGMOSVis20}. \paragraph{Experimental Survey} In order to choose the most efficient trade-offs, we test experimentally using 1{,}000{,}000 random $\rank$ and $\select$ queries on the $p$ bit vectors of the ASAP data structure corresponding to each text we tested.
-Figure \ref{fig:rank-select-B-runs} shows the space-time trade-off for operations $\rank$ and $\select$.
-Regarding space usage, we report the average over the $p$ bit vectors.
+In order to choose the most efficient trade-offs for our scenario, we test experimentally using 1{,}000{,}000 random $\rank$ and $\select$ queries on the $p$ bit vectors of the ASAP data structure corresponding to each text we tested (the parameters for $\rank$ and $\select$ and the bit vector on which the query is carried out, are generated uniformly at random).
+Figure \ref{fig:rank-select-B-runs} shows the space-time trade-off for operations $\rank$ and $\select$ on the bit vectors $B_0, \ldots, B_{p-1}$ corresponding to partition approach A4 (similar conclusions are obtained for the remaining partition schemes).
+Regarding space usage, we report the average over the $p$ bit vectors for each text.

-As it can be seen, \texttt{RLE\_VECTOR} and \texttt{S18} offer the best trade-offs for $\rank$ and $\select$, so we will use them in the following experiments. \texttt{OZ} is also competitive yet just for $\select$.
+As it can be seen, \texttt{RLE\_VECTOR} and \texttt{S18} offer the most competitive trade-offs for $\rank$ and $\select$, so we will use them as building block for our approach in the experiments of Section \ref{sec:experiments-RL-strings}. \texttt{OZ} is also competitive, yet just for $\select$.
 As backward search only needs $\rank$, we disregard it in what follows.

+These results also support one of our main claims: that using $B_0, \ldots, B_{p-1}$ to implement $t$ yields better performance in practice.
+As it can be seen, $\rank$ is supported in about 100--200 nanoseconds by the most competitive data structures in all tested datasets---there are data structures supporting $\rank$ in less than 100 nanoseconds, yet they have a higher space usage.
+For $\select$, a similar conclusion can be achieved.
+On the other hand, operation $t.\rank$ would be carried out on some kind of wavelet tree by the original alphabet partitioning approach, which means several $\rank$ operations on the bit vectors that represent the wavelet tree nodes, needing more time.